 Negative Interest Rates

-Impact on Economy & Markets
+Impact on Economics & Markets

 The impact of these policies on the foreign exchange market has been much more favorable.
-When negative interest rates are in place, investors tend to search for better returns in foreign markets, which sends a currency’s valuation lower.
-Lower currency valuations help boost exports by making them more attractively priced around the world.
-The Euro has seen these dynamics with regards to its exchange-rate with the dollar since 2014.
+When negative interest rates are in place, investors tend to search for better returns in foreign markets, which influences a decrease in their country's currency valuation.
+However, if negative interest rates continue gaining worldwide popularity, this might not remain an option.

-- Negative interest rates are designed to combat deflation by encouraging people and businesses to borrow and spend money.
+Negative interest rates are designed to combat deflation by encouraging people and businesses to borrow and spend money.
 Since this method has been implemented only a few times in the past, in very different circumstances, their effects are difficult to quantify.